A traditional wooden sailing ship similar to vessels used for New Zealand coastal and inter-Dominion trades in the 19th and early 20th centuries.

 All the kids got to interact with hoisting sails and winding ropes in and the Captain was great with the littlies - he even let them have a go at steering the ship.

 Are you ship-shape and ready to sail?

-- Children must be able to fit our smallest life jackets (approx. 8-10kg).
+- Children must be able to fit our smallest life jackets.
+Limited infant life jackets are available.

 - People using a wheelchair must be able to wear a lifejacket and be accompanied by a caregiver.